vaniachow/netflix-logistic-regression/README.md

 # netflix-logistic-regression

-Task:
-Using data from the Netflix Prize, predict the likelihood that a user will like "Love Actually" based on their preferences for 30 other movies.
-Then, calculate the accuracy of the trained model against a test data set.
+**Objective**: The objective of this project is to use the Netflix dataset to develop a machine learning model that can accurately predict the likelihood that a user will give a rating of 5 to the movie "Love Actually" based on their preferences for the 30 other movies.

-Dataset:
-This dataset contains user ratings on Netflix.com.
-Each input vector represents ratings by a single user for the 30 most commonly rated movies (1 = rating of 5).
-The output class value represents whether the user rated the target movie (Love Actually) as a 5.
-(Based on data from the Netflix Prize)
+**Method**:
+1. Preprocess the Netflix dataset by cleaning and normalizing the data.
+2. Split the dataset into training and test sets.
+3. Train a machine learning model on the training dataset using an appropriate algorithm.
+4. Test the model on the test dataset and calculate the accuracy.
+5. Evaluate the model and make any necessary improvements.

+**Results:** The results of this project will be the accuracy of the model in predicting whether a user will give a rating of 5 to the movie "Love Actually" based on their preferences for the 30 other movies.